 Pupils at St Mary's are encouraged to engage with ICT and technology outside of school.
 Each teacher and pupil at St Mary's has their own unique Purple Mash login and password.
 Computing work can be stored and saved using pupil log in details and homework or '2do's' can also be set for pupils to access and complete tasks at home that link with their current class learning.
 Display boards around the school showcase a range of computing/ICT related work.
-Parents at St Mary's are also encouraged to support the encouraged implementation of ICT and Fand computing computing where possible by encouraging use of ICT and computing skills at home during homework tasks and support pupils beyond the classroom by registering with Timetables Rockstars, Numbots, Class Dojo's etc.
+Parents at St at home during homework tasks and support pupils beyond the classroom by registering with Timestables Rockstars, Numbots, Class Dojo's etc.